 A second Trump administration is expected to target on protests on college campuses.

 Since the Oct.
-7 attack on southern Israel by militant group Hamas, Trump has called for the crackdown on pro-Palestinian protests on college campuses, which he labeled as a “radical revolution” that “has to be stopped now.”
+7 attack on southern Israel by militant group Hamas, Trump has called for a crackdown on pro-Palestinian protests on college campuses, which he labeled as a “radical revolution” that “has to be stopped now.”

 He has praised the New York Police Department for clearing the campus at Columbia University to end the occupation of a building by a group of pro-Palestinian demonstrators.